Finance

 - Provide SMEs with the tools and knowledge to understand their financial performance.

-- Help SMEs that lack colateral to develop cash flow based business plans that present their bankability.
+- Help SMEs lacking collateral to develop cash flow-based business plans that reflect their potential for growth.

 Knowledge and Education

 Many SMEs in the region lack accurate and adequate financial statements.
-The reasons for poor financial transparency and inadequate disclosure among SMEs vary, but thorough analysis indicates that the problem is primarily attributed to lack of capacity and knowledge regarding how to organize and present information about their business.
-Most SMEs (especially small companies) have never been obliged to maintain accounting records, which in larger businesses are typically required by banks, regulators, and shareholders.
+The reasons for poor financial transparency and inadequate disclosure among SMEs vary, but thorough analysis indicates that the problem is primarily attributed to a lack of capacity and knowledge regarding how to organize and present their financial information.
+Most SMEs (especially small companies) have never felt the need to maintain accounting records, which in larger businesses are typically required by banks, regulators, and shareholders.
 Viable SME owners are keenly aware of the financial dynamics of their business; they know who owes payment, how much is owed to vendors, and whether or not the business is profitable.
-However, most SME owners suffer from a general inability to effectively communicate information in financial statements that are compliant with accounting standards.
-As a result, most SMEs are ill-equipped and insufficiently experienced to develop and manage relationships with external financing parties
+However, most SME owners suffer from a general inability to effectively communicate information in financial statements that are consistent with general accounting standards.
+As a result, most SMEs are ill-equipped and insufficiently experienced to develop and manage relationships with external financing parties.

-MEII has developed Tamweeli Assist which is aimed at improving the accounting and financial literacy of SMEs.
-MEII believes that improved financial literacy leads to enhancing financial transparency and governance, which can facilitate better access to finance for SMEs and allow them to grow and hire more people.
-By developing the financial literacy and financial disclosure, SMEs can transparently present their bankability and cash flows to financial intermediaries, which in turn can better assess risk and underwrite loans.
+MEII has developed Tamweeli Assist to help improve the accounting and financial literacy of SMEs.
+MEII believes that improved financial literacy leads to enhanced financial transparency and governance, which can facilitate better access to finance for SMEs and allow them to grow and hire more employees.
+By developing financial literacy and financial disclosure mechanisms, SMEs are better positioned to present their bankability to financial intermediaries, allowing lenders to more confidently assess risk and underwrite loans.

-MEII has also developed Tamweeli Academy which offers educational training tailored to the needs of businesses .
-The training courses are digital and / or face-to-face in a variety of themes and touching various fields such as accounting, finance and business management.
+MEII has also developed Tamweeli Academy to offer educational training tailored to the needs of businesses.
+The training courses take place both remotely and in-person, and cover a variety of themes touching upon fields such as accounting, finance, and business management.

 Trained by business advisors